Alfred Waterhouse

 Alfred Waterhouse (19 July 1830 - 22 August 1905) was an English architect, particularly associated with Gothic Revival architecture, although he designed using other architectural styles as well.
 He is perhaps best known for his designs for Manchester Town Hall and the Natural History Museum in London.
 He designed other town halls, the Manchester Assize buildings—bombed in World War II—and the adjacent Strangeways Prison.
 He also designed several hospitals, the most architecturally interesting being the Royal Infirmary Liverpool and University College Hospital London.
 He was particularly active in designing buildings for universities, including both Oxford and Cambridge but also what became Liverpool, Manchester and Leeds universities.
 He designed many country houses, the most important being Eaton Hall in Cheshire.
 He designed several bank buildings and offices for insurance companies, most notably the Prudential Assurance Company.
 Although not a major church designer he produced several notable churches and chapels.

-Financially speaking, Waterhouse was probably the most successful of all Victorian architects.
+Waterhouse was probably the most financially successful of all Victorian architects.
 He designed some of the most expensive buildings of the Victorian age.
 The three most costly were Manchester Town Hall, Eaton Hall and the Natural History Museum; they were also among the largest buildings of their type built during the period.

 Waterhouse had a reputation for being able to plan logically laid out buildings, often on awkward or cramped sites.
-He built soundly constructed buildings, having built up a well structured and organised architectural office, and used reliable sub-contractors and suppliers.
-His versatility in stylistic matters also attracted clients.
+He created soundly constructed buildings, having built up a well structured and organised architectural office, and used reliable sub-contractors and suppliers.
+His versatility in style also attracted clients.
 Though expert within Neo-Gothic, Renaissance Revival and Romanesque Revival styles, Waterhouse never limited himself to a single architectural style.
 He often used eclecticism in his buildings.
 Styles that he used occasionally include Tudor revival, Jacobethan, Italianate, and some only once or twice, such as Scottish baronial architecture, Baroque Revival, Queen Anne style architecture and Neoclassical architecture.

 As with the architectural styles he used when designing his buildings, the materials and decoration also show the use of diverse materials.
 Waterhouse is known for the use of terracotta on the exterior of his buildings, most famously at the Natural History Museum.
 He also used faience, once its mass production was possible, on the interiors of his buildings.
 But he also used brick, often a combination of different colours, or with other materials such as terracotta and stone.
 This was especially the case with his buildings for the Prudential Assurance Company, educational, hospital and domestic buildings.
 In his Manchester Assize Courts, he used different coloured stones externally to decorate it.
 At Manchester Town Hall and Eaton Hall the exterior walls are almost entirely of a single type of stone.
 His interiors ranged from the most elaborate at Eaton Hall and Manchester Town Hall, respectively for Britain's richest man and northern England's richest city cottonopolis, to the simplest in buildings like the Royal Liverpool Infirmary, where utility and hygiene dictated the interior design, and the even starker Strangeways Prison.